MoSadie/Streamer.bot-Toybox/slipstream/README.md

 5. Click "Import" to import the toy into your Streamer.bot instance
 6. (Optional) Set the timer in the timer trigger for the "Timer Message" action
 7. (Optional) Enable the action "Toggle Slipstream Actions based on category" and set the enable and disable action IDs

+## Changelog

+### v1.0.1

+- Corrected the Defense and Shield stat descriptions, which were both swapped and wrong.

 ## Commands